01SDante/graphql-auth-example/README.md

 # graphql-auth-example
-Basic example of authentication and authorization using GraphQL with Apollo and Express.
+Basic example of authentication and authorization using GraphQL with Apollo and Express